What to Expect When Hiking the Kepler Track, New Zealand

 At 10 am, Dan caught the shuttle to the main carpark and drove the van back to pick me up and two other friends we made along the hike.
 We did it this way so that we only paid $14 between all four of us!
 Rainbow Reach and the main car park are only a 5-minute drive apart for one another.

-We finally made to the end!
 Hiking the Kepler Track was rewarding and beautiful and I would highly recommend it to anyone.
-While I haven’t yet done any of the other Great Walks, I can see why those who have rate hiking the Kepler Track so high!
+After completing a few of the other Great Walks around New Zealand, I have to say that the Kepler Track was my favorite!

 Would you go hiking the Kepler Track?
 Does it sound like a hike you would tackle?
 Let us know in the comments!